-RIT expects that its employees, as responsible members of society, will comply with all federal, state, and local laws affecting them as both employees and as private citizens while working for the Institute, on or off its property.
-The Institute will cooperate with all legally constituted law enforcement agencies with respect to employees accused of committing an act which may be in violation of the law.
+RIT expects that its employees, as responsible members of society, will comply with all federal, state, and local laws affecting them as both employees and as private citizens while working for the University, on or off its property.
+The University will cooperate with all legally constituted law enforcement agencies with respect to employees accused of committing an act which may be in violation of the law.

 Alleged Violations of the Law

 When an employee is alleged to have violated the law, the University's action, if any, will vary depending upon the individual circumstances of the case.

 The appropriate authorities may be notified.

 Referral for appropriate medical treatment or to the Employee Assistance Program (EAP) may be made.

 Suspension, generally without pay, may result.

 Whenever an employee is charged by public authorities with a serious violation, on or off campus, or whenever a supervisor wants to report a violation to public authorities, the supervisor must consult with the director of Human Resources and the director of Public Safety.
 The director of Human Resources may consult legal counsel and will then provide guidance with respect to the action required.
 A serious violation is defined as: